You Will Forget

 You will not hear

-The shrieky voice of old warriors sing
+The shrill voice of old warriors singing

-The songs of fresh stored battlefields.
+The songs of fresh stored battlefields

 You will forget